JasperBraakman/GI_Minor_2020/py2_Traffic/README.md

 ## Comparing the Air Quality and Traffic
-Now that you created two shape files we want you to compare April 2019 with April 2020.
-Although various statistical methods exist and obviously interpolation and distance decay functionalities should be included to analyse this in a more robust academic manner, for this assignment we want you to just explore the data and compare the figures visually.
+Now that you created two CSV files we want you to compare April 2019 with April 2020.
+Although various statistical methods exist and obviously interpolation and distance decay functionalities should be included to analyse this in a more robust academic manner, for this assignment we want you to just explore the data and compare the figures visually in GIS.
 Answer the following questions:

 1. What do you see when you compare the air quality of April 2019 with April 2020.
 2. How would you interpret these results in relation to the amount of traffic?
 What conclusions would you draw from your explorative analysis?